reactioncommerce/reaction-docs/public-docs/graphql-developing.md

 ## The Endpoint

-The GraphQL server and `/graphql-alpha` endpoint is configured and returned by the `createApolloServer` function, which is located at `/imports/plugins/core/graphql/server/no-meteor/createApolloServer.js`.
+The GraphQL server and `/graphql-alpha` endpoint is configured and returned by the `createApolloServer` function, which is called from the `ReactionNodeApp` class and the `TestApp` class for Jest integration tests.

-This function is called from three different places:
-- From `/.reaction/devserver/index.js`, to make it available in our pure Node `devserver` app, without running the full Meteor app.
-- From `/imports/plugins/core/graphql/server/index.js`, to make it available when you run the full Meteor app.
-- From `/tests/TestApp.js`, as part of the `TestApp` class used by our Jest integration tests.
+Newer Reaction code runs within a single `ReactionNodeApp` instance, which is created by Meteor code during app startup.
+For development and testing purposes, it's also possible to run Reaction as a pure Node app, which also initializes a single `ReactionNodeApp` instance, but without a Meteor context available.

 `createApolloServer` does pretty standard configuration of an Express app using `apollo-server-express`.
 The main things it does are:
 - Checks the identity token using Express middleware
 - Builds the `context` object that’s available in all resolver functions.
 See [The Reaction GraphQL Context](#the-reaction-graphql-context)
 - Formats the `errors` array that is returned to clients, to make errors as helpful as possible
-- Imports and provides our GraphQL schema
+- Provides the merged GraphQL schema
 - Sets the path as `/graphql-alpha` and exposes a GraphiQL UI on `/graphiql`

 ## The Reaction GraphQL Context

 All GraphQL resolvers receive a [context](https://www.apollographql.com/docs/apollo-server/setup.html#graphqlOptions.context) object as their third argument.
-The context is built by `/imports/plugins/core/graphql/server/no-meteor/buildContext.js`, which is run by the `createApolloServer` function.
+The base context is built within the `ReactionNodeApp` constructor, and additional request-specific properties (like `accountId` and `userHasPermission`) are added to it in `/imports/node-app/core/util/buildContext.js`.

 If you call a function that needs the context object, and you’re calling from within a Meteor method or publication, you can build it like this: